With Audit Trail in Harness, you can view and track changes to your Harness resources within your Harness account.

 - Event Summary with YAML difference.

-By default, the pipeline execution audit events such as Pipeline Start, Pipeline End, Stage Start, and Stage End are not displayed in Audit Trail.
-To enable these, you must enable the
+By default, the pipeline execution audit events such as Pipeline Start, Pipeline End, Stage Start, and Stage End are not captured in the Audit Trail.
+To enable capturing these events, you must enable the

-Enable Node Execution Audit Events setting available under the pipeline category in the account level settings.
+Enable Pipeline Execution Audit Events setting available under the pipeline category in the account level settings.
 This setting is only available at the account level.

 Exclude Audit Trail Records